dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

 The issue of time dilation has been around for a long time but only lately and solutions such as [3jFPS-wizard](https://forums.x-plane.org/index.php?/files/file/43281-3jfps-wizard11/) or [AutoLOD](http://www.x-plane.at/drupal/node/386) are available to maintain a steady framerate.

+In addition to time dilation (aircraft moves slower than indicated) it can also happen that time is accelerated (aircraft moves faster than indicated) which can be detected by ground speed factor and is reported to the user as it causes the same issues on networked environments as time dilation (just in the opposite way).

 ## What does the script do?

 Reality Check experiments with a number of different metrics to estimate the error caused by time dilation.
 This is useful in different ways: